MohamedSalman99/ISEA-BRIDGING-MODULE/README.md

 **What I learned:**
 I learned how Bash scripting can be used to automate routine server administration tasks such as backups.
 I also learned how compressed backup files can be created automatically and stored in a designated backup directory.

+### Scheduling Backups with Cron

+I used `cron` to schedule the backup script to run automatically every day at 2:00 AM.
+The output from the backup script is redirected to a log file so that the results of the automated task can be recorded.

+**What I learned:**
+I learned how `cron` can be used to schedule recurring administrative tasks on a Linux server.
+This allows routine tasks such as backups to run automatically without requiring manual execution.